sumamazaeem/90daysofdevops/README.md

 I started reading the book Terraform Cookbook
 Repo Link: https://github.com/sumamazaeem/Terraformcookbook

-Furthermore, to enhance my learning of terraform, I will be following "The Infrastructure Developer's Guide to Terraform: AWS Edition" from cloudacademy, it is hands on lab to enhance learning https://cloudacademy.com/learning-paths/terraform-on-aws-1-2377/
+Furthermore, to enhance my learning of Terraform, I followed "The Infrastructure Developer's Guide to Terraform: AWS Edition" from cloud academy, it is hands-on lab to enhance learning https://cloudacademy.com/learning-paths/terraform-on-aws-1-2377/

+From the above Learning Path of Terraform, I followed the 8 Labs as follows
+Lab1: Installing Terraform on Windows and Linux
+Lab2: Deploying AWS Infrastructure with Terraform
+Lab3: Configuring Implicit Dependencies in Terraform
+Lab4: Creating Variables in Terraform Configurations
+Lab5: Using Provisioners with Terraform
+Lab6: Exploring Terraform State
+Lab7: Using Terraform Remote State
+Lab8: Creating Reusable Infrastructure with Terraform Modules

 ## week 4: